TabStruct: Measuring Structural Fidelity of Tabular Data: Methods

-As an empirically effective structural prior for tabular data, SCM provides a formal framework for the underlying generative processes of tabular data~\cite{hollmann2025accurate, tu2024causality}.
-Therefore, we define the \textit{structural fidelity} of a tabular generator as the alignment between the SCMs in its synthetic data and the ground-truth causal structures.
-Next, we introduce the quantifications of structural fidelity on SCM (\Cref{sec:CI_scores}) and real-world (\Cref{sec:global_utility}) datasets.
+\textbf{Structural fidelity.} As an empirically effective structural prior for tabular data, SCM provides a formal framework for the underlying generative processes of tabular data~\citep{hollmann2025accurate, tu2024causality}.
+Therefore, we define the structural fidelity of a tabular generator as the alignment between the SCMs in its synthetic data and the ground-truth causal structures.
 We further discuss the rationales behind using causal structural prior for tabular data in~\Cref{appendix:rationales}.